 • Suspension of Status: Suspending recognition, registration, or chartering of a student group.

 Note: A student may be required to attend an assessment with a counselor or other appropriate professional to assess if further action by the College is warranted due to conduct impacting the sanctioned student or the surrounding community.
 The sanctioned student will be responsible for the cost of the assessment.
 If assessment results indicate a need for further action or follow-up, that will be required.
 Students not facing conduct sanctions may still be required to participate in an assessment if there are concerns for student well-being.

-14. Confidentiality of the formal complaint procedures will be strictly observed, insofar as it does not interfere with the College’s obligation to investigate complaints appropriately and to take necessary remedial action, or the College’s ability to advise or report on a need-to-know basis.
-Dissemination of information or materials to persons not involved in the formal complaint procedures is not permitted.
+15. Confidentiality of the formal resolution procedures will be strictly observed, insofar as it does not interfere with the College’s obligation to investigate complaints appropriately and to take necessary remedial action, or the College’s ability to advise or report on a need-to-know basis.
+Dissemination of information or materials to persons not involved in the formal resolution is not permitted, unless required by law or on a need-to-know basis.
 When a complaint is made by or regarding a member of the faculty or staff, if deemed appropriate by the Title IX Coordinator, the supervisor of the faculty or staff member will be informed.

 1. Either the reporting party or the responding party may appeal in writing the final finding of responsibility or non-responsibility based only on one or more of the following reasons: